morrys/react-relay-offline/docs/ReactRelayOffline-Introduction.md

 `fetchKey`: [Optional] A fetchKey can be passed to force a refetch of the current query and variables when the component re-renders, even if the variables didn't change, or even if the component isn't remounted (similarly to how passing a different key to a React component will cause it to remount).
 If the fetchKey is different from the one used in the previous render, the current query and variables will be refetched.

 `networkCacheConfig`: [Optional] Object containing cache config options for the network layer.
 Note the the network layer may contain an additional query response cache which will reuse network responses for identical queries.
-If you want to bypass this cache completely, pass {force: true} as the value for this option.
+If you want to bypass this cache completely, pass {force: true} as the value for this option. **Added the TTL property to configure a specific ttl for the query.**

 `skip`: [Optional] If skip is true, the query will be skipped entirely.